larapollehn/tuffilink/README.md

 ### Features
 * Shorten as many urls as you want
-* Use and share links as they are persistet
+* Use and share links as they are persisted
-* Get a look at some statistics providing an overview on how often a lin was used
+* Get a look at some statistics providing an overview on how often a link was used

 ### Mobile (Xiaomi Redmi Note 5)